Thermodynamics of exponential Kolmogorov-Nagumo averages: Introduction

-The preliminary results discussing thermodynamics of exponential Kolmogorov-Nagumo averages include the pioneering work of Czachor and Naudts~\cite{czachor}, where the authors discuss some main aspects of the equilibrium thermodynamics of exponential Kolmogorov-Nagumo averages, including definition of R\'{e}nyi entropy and generalized internal energy.
-Furthermore, they discuss the relation to the popular case of non-extensive Tsallis entropy \cite{tsallis1988possible}.
-Bagci and Tirnakli~\cite{BAGCI20093230} follow up by discussing the generalized maximum entropy principle for the exponential Kolmogorov-Nagumo averages.
-However, the thermodynamic interpretation of such a scenario has not been clear.
-A first thermodynamic interpretation of R\'{e}nyi entropy was given by Baez \cite{baez}, who pointed out that R\'{e}nyi entropy of Boltzmann distribution is equal to change of Helmholtz free energy divided by change of the temperature.
-Our first aim is to provide a framework that can unify and extend the previous results, allowing a unified thermodynamic interpretation of all thermodynamic quantities as well as the maximum entropy principle in such scenarios.
+In this paper we investigate the thermodynamics of systems whose relevant macroscopic variables are determined by the exponential Kolmogorov-Nagumo average.
+The pioneering work of Czachor and Naudts~\cite{czachor} on the thermodynamics of exponential Kolmogorov-Nagumo averages discusses aspects of equilibrium thermodynamics, such as a generalized internal energy and its relationship with Tsallis entropy~\cite{tsallis1988possible}.
+Bagci and Tirnakli~\cite{BAGCI20093230} studied a generalized maximum entropy principle for the exponential Kolmogorov-Nagumo averages, while leaving its thermodynamic interpretation unclear.
+A first thermodynamic interpretation of R\'{e}nyi entropy was given by Baez \cite{baez}, who noted that the R\'{e}nyi entropy of a Boltzmann distribution is equal to the change of Helmholtz free energy divided by the change of temperature.
+The first goal of this paper is to develop a framework that unifies and extends these previous results, enabling a unified interpretation of all thermodynamic quantities as well as the maximum entropy principle in such scenarios.

-A second type of relevant results are related to the Legendre structure of thermodynamics \cite{plastino1997}.
-Scarfone, Matsuzoe and Wada~\cite{scarfone2022} show that the legendre structure of equilibrium thermodynamics remains valid also for the case of thermodynamics of Kolmogorov-Nagumo averages on the level of macroscopic thermodynamic quantities.
-On the other hand, Wong \cite{wong2018logarithmic} introduced, motivated by financial applications, the generalized Legendre structure corresponding to R\'{e}nyi entropy, leading into generalized divergence of Bregmann type.
-The generalized Bregmann divergence is based on the generalization of the \emph{link function} \cite{wong2019logarithmic}.
-Our second aim is to show that while the ordinary L\'{e}gendre structure corresponds to the equilibrium free energy, the generalized L\'{e}gendre structure corresponds to free energy difference measuring the reversible work of a process starting in equilibrium and ending in an arbitrary state.

-Furthermore, Liangrong, Hong and Liu \cite{PhysRevE.101.022114} have recently discussed non-equilibrium thermodynamics with non-extensive quantities.
-We will show that their results are closely related to non-equilibrium stochastic thermodynamics based on exponential Kolmogorov-Nagumo averages and derive the non-equilibrium version of second law of thermodynamics, definition of thermodynamic forces and fluxes, H-theorem as with the H function being expressed in terms of R\'{e}nyi Bregmann divergence, the explicit formula for the entropy production in terms of R\'{e}nyi-Csisz\'{a}r divergence and the validity of detailed and integrated fluctuation theorem.

-Finally, several authors were studying the generalized statistical mechanics from the point of information geometry \cite{amari2016information,naudts2008generalised,korbel2019information,korbel2020information}.
-Eguchi, Komori and Ohara studied information geometry of generalized e-geodesic and m-geodesic in term of Kolmogorov-Nagumo means \cite{eguchi2016information}.
-We extend the results to the case of generalized Bregmann divergence and calculate releveant quantities such as Fisher-Rao information, Amari-Chentsov tensor or thermodynamic length.